 Contessa is the name given to the Scott range for both girls and women and comprises a broad selection of bikes that cover all disciplines.

-The Contessa Jr 26 uses a 6061 alloy frame that has a low top tube that inspires confidence.
+The Contessa Jr 26 uses a 6061 alloy frame that has a low top tube.
 At the front, Scott have equipped the bike with an SR Suntour XCT fork with a softer spring for juniors and this provides 100mm of travel.
 Shimano components have been used throughout for the derailleurs, shifters and triple crankset.
 This gives 21 speeds to choose from.
-For braking, Scott have chosen to use the traditional v-brake style, a tried and tested formula.
+For braking, Scott have chosen to use the traditional v-brake style, rather than the disc brakes sported on all other models on this list.
 The Scott website gives an approximate weight of 13.2kg for the Contessa Junior 26.